appfolio/ae_test_coverage/README.md

 # AeTestCoverage

-Tools for collecting per test code coverage for ruby and rails applications
+Tools for collecting per test code coverage for ruby and rails applications.
+Read more about the motivation for the gem and how is is used at Appfolio [here](https://engineering.appfolio.com/appfolio-engineering/2020/5/4/using-code-coverage-data-to-speed-up-continuous-integration-and-reduce-costs)

 ## Installation